Passivity-preserving splitting methods for rigid body systems: Numerical results

 \section{Numerical results}

 In this section we report the results of some numerical experiments for \eqref{eq:vessel}.
-The parameter values used for the rigid body vessel model are given in appendix \ref{ParamValues}.
-The equations we use in the implementation are those given in appendix \ref{quatEq}.
-The reference solution has been computed with the well known method RK4 with very small step size, i.e. $h = 10^{-4}$, unless stated otherwise.
+The parameter values used for the rigid body vessel model are given in Appendix \ref{ParamValues}.
+For the parametrization of the rotation matrices we have used unit quaternions, see Appendix \ref{quatEq}.
+The reference solution has been computed with the classical Runge-Kutta method of order $4$ (RK4) with small step size $h = 10^{-6}$ in the order tests, Figure~\ref{order}, and $h = 10^{-4}$ in the other experiments.

-In Figure \ref{evo}, in order to show that the controlled system attains the desired equilibrium, we plot the evolution of the generalized positional coordinates over the interval $t \in [0,200]$.
-Following \cite{jensen09mac}, to demonstrate the impact of the controller, we turn on the controls at $t = 50$.
+In Figure \ref{evo}, we show the features of the solution of the considered controlled system, and see that the desired equilibrium is attained.
+We plot the evolution of the generalized positional coordinates over the interval $t \in [0,200]$.
+The controls are turned on at $t=50$, \cite{jensen09mac}.
 Let us denote by $x$ and $y$ the first two components of the vector $\mathbf{x}$, and recall that $\psi$ is the third component of $\boldsymbol{\theta}$.
 The results show rapid convergence towards the reference values for $x$, $y$ and $\psi$.
 There is a slight initial overshoot due to the presence of the integral term, which will vanish over time.
+The overshoot can be reduced by further optimizing the choice of controller gains.
 In our experiments, choosing different values for the environmental forces, we observe that the integral term is in general necessary to ensure convergence to the set point, see also \cite{jensen09mac}.
 The uncontrolled variables show expected behaviour.
 The remaining angles have small initial oscillations which are damped towards 0.
 In the case of $\phi$ the damping is present, but too small to be observed from the plot.
-When the controls are turned on, the elevation $z$ moves away from the equilibrium, but it rapidly stabilizes back to the desired value.
+When the controls are turned on, the elevation $z$ moves away from the equilibrium, but it rapidly stabilises back to the desired value.

-We now verify the order of accuracy of the numerical solutions obtained by the order 2, order 4 and order 6 splitting schemes, which we will refer to as SP2, SP4 and SP6 respectively.
-We define the relative error for the angular velocity at time $t_n$
+We now verify the order of accuracy of the numerical solutions obtained by the order 2, order 4 and order 6 splitting schemes, which we will refer to as SP2, SP4 and SP6, respectively.
+We define the relative error for the angular momentum at time $t_n$